 Managed by the Loxahatchee River Historical Society, Jupiter Lighthouse and Park has been open to the public since 1973 and sits on a 120-acre site that affords some of the coast’s most magnificent views.

-Guided and unguided tours of the facility are available; for tech-savvy travelers, it’s possible to use your phone as an audio guide, so you’ll get the same great information but at your own pace.
+Guided and unguided tours of the facility are available; I was able to use my phone as an audio guide, so I got the same great info but could go at my own pace.

 It’s possible to climb to the top of the lighthouse, though it’s an activity best left to the fit and fearless.